janklimo/klimo.io/content/posts/shopify-devs-pay-it-forward.md

 +++
-title = "Shopify Devs Pay It Forward" description = "Help a good cause with the extra revenue from 0% revenue share" date = 2021-09-03 tags = ["Shopify"] draft = false
+title = "Shopify Devs Pay It Forward" description = "Use the extra money you made from 0% revenue share to help a good cause of your choice. #ShopifyDevsPayItForward" date = 2021-09-03 tags = ["Shopify"] draft = false